srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 30: July 17, 2018
+1. Implemented an algorithm to find magic index of an array.

 ## Day 29: July 16, 2018
 1. Implemented an algorithm to find the path from top left to bottom right in a maze.